 Individuals holding appointments in the Lecturer ranks and seeking promotion must notify the Department Chair of his/her intention to seek promotion.
-The candidate shall prepare documentation similar to the F- Form completed by tenure-track faculty as part of their promotion process, along with information about teaching, a peer teaching evaluation, and curriculum vitae.
+The candidate shall prepare documentation similar to the F Form completed by tenuretrack faculty as part of their promotion process, along with information about teaching, a peer teaching evaluation, and curriculum vitae.
 The committee will evaluate the candidate's record in terms of meeting the job description and expectations for the next level.

-The Committee will consider the categories of evaluation identified in section 3.E of this document, with suitable adjustments to reflect the circumstances of the various lecturer appointments.
+The Committee will consider the categories of evaluation identified in section 3.F of this document, with suitable adjustments to reflect the circumstances of the various lecturer appointments.
 The Committee will make a written recommendation to the Department Chair.
 The Department Chair makes a written recommendation and forwards that with all other documentation to the Dean of the College of Sciences and Arts.
-The Dean makes a written recommendation and forwards all documentation to the Provost, who reviews the documentation and makes a recommendation to the President.
-The President makes the final promotion recommendation to the Board of Trustees.
+The Dean makes a written recommendation to the Provost, who reviews the documentation and makes a recommendation to the President who makes the final decision.

 - a.
 Criteria for Promotion to Senior Lecturer.
 A Senior Lecturer will have more experience in the classroom than a Lecturer and have significant scholarly or professional activities beyond those at the Lecturer level.
-In addition to the criteria for reappointment to Lecturer, a Senior Lecturer is expected to have: - Demonstrated excellence in teaching and leadership in education. - Developed new courses, teaching methods, and procedures that have substantial impact with the department and across the University. - Maintained continuing and effective participation in professional activities in the area they are teaching. - b.
+In addition to the criteria for reappointment to Lecturer, a Senior Lecturer is expected to have: - Demonstrated excellence in teaching and leadership in education. - Developed new courses, teaching methods, and procedures that have substantial impact with the department and across the University. - Maintained continuing and effective participation in professional activities in the area they are teaching.

+b.
 Criteria for Promotion to Principal Lecturer.
 In addition to the expectations for lecturers and senior lecturers, a principal lecturer is expected to demonstrate exceptional achievements in teaching and education, either by fundamental contributions to the University's mission or by broad national or international impact.